-Karaga SHS teachers flee after burning students’ phones
+Karaga SHS Teachers flee after burning students’ phones

 A police team led by the district police commander later arrived and warned the students “they may not be around to tell their stories” if they cause any further chaos.

-Authorities of the school were not available for comments but Starr News understands calm has returned, but tensions still simmering, as some town folks vowed to seek justice for the students.
+Authorities of the school were not available for comments but Kasapa News understands calm has returned, but tensions still simmering, as some town folks vowed to seek justice for the students.